craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 ###### Wurm Spine
 > 'A small spine-like structure made of a translucent blue glass.
 It slowly tenses and relaxes from a straight cylinder to a curled mess of blue shards, then back again.'
 > *Wurm Spine* is an **uncommon** artifact, and incurs 2d10 (11) radiation.
-> A *Wurm Spine* is a passive artifact and provides a +3 bonus to your CON score.
+> A *Wurm Spine* is a passive artifact and provides a +3 bonus to your DEX score.

 ###### Spiral Eye
 > 'A palm sized almond shape made of an iridescent gem, which colorfully shines a spinning web of light inside itself.
 As you look at it, you realize suddenly you have been staring for far too long.'